StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/Magic Monitor/README.md

 http://manpages.ubuntu.com/manpages/trusty/man1/xdotool.1.html

 If you ever need to test the logs just comment out the sh MagicMonitor.sh & with #sh MagicMonitor.sh in run-start.sh & reboot and run sh MagicMonitor.sh via ssh
+You need to check the paths in the script as I have assumed the guide in 'Save my flash' has been followed and logs are now in /var/log/